fll-pigeons/gamechangers/docs/gyro_pid.md

 8. Run the robot and see how it behaves.

-9. Tweak the Kp, Ki and Kd values to get the best performance you can.
-You can start with fairly big tweaks, say 30% then try smaller tweaks to get the optimal (or at least acceptable) performance.
+9. Modify the Kp, Ki and Kd values to improve perfomance.
+You can start with fairly big tweaks, say 30% then try smaller tweaks to get the acceptable performance.

-10. Once you have a good set of K's try to boost the Tp value, which controls the robot's straight speed.
+10. Once you have a good set of K's, increase the robot's straight speed by increasing the Tp value.

-11. Re-tweak the K's or perhaps even go back to step 1 and repeat the entire process for the new Tp value.
+11. Modify the K values, or if necessary, go back to step 1 and repeat the entire process for the new Tp value.

 12. Keep repeating until the robot's behavior is acceptable.

 ## References
   * J. Sluka's excellent article: [A PID Controller For Lego Mindstorms Robots](http://www.inpharmix.com/jps/PID_Controller_For_Lego_Mindstorms_Robots.html)